derekjwilliams/event_feed/README.md

       .map((event) => (....
 ````

-Which is a complex way of checking to see if tag is null.
-Just writing
+Which is a complex way of checking to see if tag is null like this

 ```Typescript
 .filter((event) => {return event != null})